enesakgun/movielens-small-csv-analysis-with-pyspark/README.md

 ```
 ## 5.Question -Calculate average ratings for each genre, and plot average ratings of top 10 genres with descending order

-If anyone use the seaborn library with this data, you have to convert to Pandas.
+If anyone uses the seaborn library with this data, has to convert to Pandas.
 ```
 table= spark.sql("""